Sahara Hotnights: History

-The Drive Dead Slow EP appeared in April 2000, released on the BMG label, before the band's second album Jennie Bomb (named for Jennie Asplund) was released in 2001 (2002 in America).
-The timing of its release coincided with a surge in interest in Swedish rock'n'roll bands, such as The Hives, The (International) Noise Conspiracy, Mando Diao and Hellacopters.
-The songs "On Top Of Your World" and "With Or Without Control" were released as singles.
-"Alright Alright (Here's My Fist Where's The Fight?)" is featured in Cheaper by the Dozen, Stormbreaker, New York Minute and on the Jackass: The Movie soundtrack.
+The Drive Dead Slow EP appeared in April 2000, released on the BMG label, before the band's second album Jennie Bomb (named for Jennie Asplund) was released in 2001 (2002 in the US).
+The timing of its release coincided with a surge in interest in Swedish rock 'n' roll bands, such as The Hives, The (International) Noise Conspiracy, Mando Diao and Hellacopters.
+The songs "On Top of Your World" and "With or Without Control" were released as singles.
+"Alright Alright (Here's My Fist Where's the Fight?)" is featured in Cheaper by the Dozen, Stormbreaker, New York Minute and on the Jackass: The Movie soundtrack.

-Sahara Hotnights opened for The Hives before releasing Kiss & Tell in 2004 on the RCA label.
-The tour sprouted from a relationship between Maria Andersson and Hives' frontman Howlin' Pelle Almqvist.
-"Hot Night Crash" and "Who Do You Dance For?" are singles taken from the album.
-"Hot Night Crash" also appears on the soundtrack of Burnout 3: Takedown and of Tony Hawk's Downhill Jam.
+Sahara Hotnights opened for The Hives before releasing Kiss & Tell on the RCA label in 2004.
+The tour sprouted from a relationship between Maria Andersson and The Hives' frontman Howlin' Pelle Almqvist.
+"Hot Night Crash" and "Who Do You Dance For?" were released as singles from the album.
+"Hot Night Crash" also appears on the soundtrack of Burnout 3: Takedown and Tony Hawk's Downhill Jam.
 The song "No Big Deal" is played in CKY4.

-A new single entitled "Cheek to Cheek" culled from their fourth studio album What If Leaving Is A Loving Thing on Stand By Your Band Records was released via the band's MySpace site.
-The album was released on 18 April 2007.
-Commenting on the lyrics on the album, songwriter Maria Andersson said: "if you read them you'll understand.
+A new single entitled "Cheek to Cheek" culled from their fourth studio album What If Leaving Is a Loving Thing on Stand By Your Band Records was released via the band's MySpace site.
+The album was released in April 2007.
+Commenting on the lyrics on the album, songwriter Maria Andersson said: "If you read them you'll understand.
 The good thing with being able to write lyrics is that you can sit here and shut up about it."

-Sahara Hotnights' sound has been described as a mix between Blondie, The Ramones, and Nirvana.
-Although their latest work has a more pop sound to it, Sahara Hotnights have always been influenced by classic rock and punk bands.
-When the Kiss & Tell album was released, many accustomed to the unforgiving stance of Jennie Bomb balked at their attempt to make an album that was dance crafty.
-However, Maria Andersson, described the Jennie Bomb album as having a "slick sound to the rock songs, while Kiss and Tell has a raw sound to the pop songs."

-The band's fifth album, Sparks, a covers collection restyled by the band, was released in 2009.
+The band's fifth album, Sparks, a covers album, was released in 2009.
 In 2011, the band released its sixth album, eponymously titled Sahara Hotnights.

-The band later went on a long hiatus in 2011.
 During early 2019, band members put out pictures from the studio.
-A new single Reverie was released on 18 February 2022 and their seventh album Love In A Time Of Low Expectations was released on 6 May 2022.
+A new single Reverie was released on 18 February 2022 and their seventh album Love in Times of Low Expectations was released on 6 May 2022 supported by a Sweden-only tour during the Summer of 2022.

+In 2024, social media posts suggested an eight studio album is being worked on.